NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 ## What do you need?

-- A working [Nix installation](https://nixos.org/manual/nix/stable/installation/installation.html) on Linux, or [NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-installation)
+- A working [Nix installation](https://nixos.org/manual/nix/stable/installation/installation.html) on Linux, or [NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-installation), with a graphical environment
 - Basic knowledge of the [Nix language](reading-nix-language)

 ## Starting from the default NixOS configuration